jay-kanakala/innovify/README.md

 # innovify
-CRUD ops with nodejs and redis
+CRUD ops with nodejs and redis using type script.

 ## Installation
 1. Install dependencies in the root folder using command